Vyral/base-template/_posts/2018-07-30-how-to-buy-and-sell-at-the-same-time.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: izQg8hA3DhY
+youtube_code: KJ-0IvxL1M8
 ---

 {% include youtube.html %}

-Today we are going to talk about how to buy and sell a home at the same time. **There are a few different ways you can go about doing this.**&nbsp;
+Today we are going to talk about how to buy and sell a home at the same time. **There are a few different ways you can go about doing this.**

 You can buy your new home first, then sell your current one.
 Or you could sell your current home, then buy a new one.
 A third option is a simultaneous sale and purchase.
 Before you attempt any of these strategies, however, there are a few things you should do.